niallobrien/generator-ee-foundation/README.md

 ## Getting Started

-- Install: `npm install -g generator-gulp-foundation`
+- Install: `npm install -g generator-ee-foundation`
-- Run: `yo gulp-foundation` in when starting your new project
+- Run: `yo ee-foundation` in when starting your new project
 - Set your vhost/server name to `local.ee.dev` in MAMP etc. and point it to the app directory within your new project
 - Run `gulp watch` when developing.
 - When ready to deploy, run `gulp` and this will generate a `dist` directory (distribution) when will contain your production ready files (this process will be improved in time)